yomaq/nix-config/README.md

 ### Installation and Updates

-* The installation of NixOS is made convenient and consistent through [declarative partitioning of disks](https://github.com/nix-community/disko/tree/master), and [a single install ssh command](https://github.com/nix-community/nixos-anywhere/tree/main) (+ additional setups if encrypted).
+* The installation of NixOS is made convenient and consistent through [declarative partitioning of disks](https://github.com/nix-community/disko/tree/master), and [a single install ssh command](https://github.com/nix-community/nixos-anywhere/tree/main).
 * Github Actions automatically updates the flake.lock weekly and run basic checks on the updates.
 * All NixOS systems are set to automatically check for updates every hour, keeping all hosts in sync and identical as possible.